 “Create a sense of community in the classroom.
 I love doing restorative circles, especially in the beginning of the year.
 This helps the kids get to know each other and find things they have in common.
 And of course, expectations must be clear and consistent.” – anonymous

 “My management tip would be to be consistent and build a strong relationship with the students and their parents.
-I use Class Dojo to communicate with parents all the time.
 I believe one of the best ways to help your students is to let them know you are all working together to help them become the best ‘them’ they can be.
 It takes all of us working together.
 I work throughout the year to build a respectful relationship with my kids.
 They know I love them and will support them.
 They also know if they break a rule, then I must follow through with a consequence.
 I praise them a lot but they also need to know there is a line.
-To me classroom management isn’t about your system, it is about your relationships.” -Davita Fortier, 1st Grade Teacher
+To me classroom management is about your relationships.” -Davita Fortier, 1st Grade Teacher

 Classroom Management Examples that Work: Adjust For Each Class